Variations in Receipt of Benefit

 No local option regarding program features

 State and local government share the local tax loss

 Description of State Funding for Tax Loss

-On or before 15 January of each year, the county treasurer shall sell to the state treasurer or to the county, or both, all certificates of deferred taxes issued in the county during the previous tax year.
-When those who received deferral pay all amounts owed, they shall be paid to the county treasurer.
-If the certificate for deferred taxes was sold to the state treasurer, the county treasurer shall immediately remit the payment to the state treasurer.
+On or before 15 January of each year, all certificates of deferred taxes issued in the county during the previous tax year shall be sold to the state treasurer, the county, or both.
+When claimants repay their deferred taxes, the payments are made to the county treasurer.
+If the certificate for deferred taxes was sold to the state treasurer, the county treasurer must immediately remit the payment to the state treasurer.